Boogeyman poster

 First Threshold

-Tim makes the active choice to spend the night alone in his childhood home to prove the Boogeyman isn't real, crossing the threshold into direct confrontation with his fears.
+Tim makes the active choice to spend the night alone in his childhood home, crossing the threshold from his safe adult life into the terrifying domain of his past and the Boogeyman's territory.

 7